brevzin/cpp_proposals/2996_reflection/reflection.md

 ### 13.8.3.7 [temp.dep.concept] Dependent concepts {-}

 Add a new section to cover dependent concepts.
+[With [@P2841R6]{.title} in flight, if that paper merges, this wording might need to be more specific than simply saying "dependent concept" and might need something like "splice-dependent" instead.
+But that's not a concern for today.]{.draftnote}

 ::: std
 :::addu